Summit Elevation (m): 3453

 A Sisyphean Odyssey

-In June, 2016, Ben and I made our first serious attempt on King Edward.
+In early June, 2016, Ben and I made our first serious attempt on King Edward.
 On hindsight I think we underestimated how difficult it is to climb this mountain as a snow ascent.
 Sure – Trevor Sexsmith and Ian Button had not only climbed King Edward’s east face on snow, they had also skied back down it – but one has to realize that this is next level stuff, not for weekend warrior mountaineering hacks such as myself!
 Due to a lack of overnight freeze, we had to abandon this first attempt without even setting foot on the glacier, never mind the south face.
 Of course, Ben and I are both not used to being turned back on serious mountain attempts, having been pretty spoiled over the years with successful first attempts on most of our objectives.
 Our first trip gave us some valuable beta and gave us even more reason to go back sooner than later – the photos of Mount King Edward taken from atop GR660745 were a siren song to our mountaineering hearts.

 We were back early in 2017, again in May and again, attempting a snow ascent.
 This time we were planning on ascending the regular route up the south slopes and upper east face instead of trying the east face direct from the glacier, like Trevor and Ian had done.
 Ben had dreams of skiing the south face.
 Steven Song joined us this time, and once again Ben and I were forced to walk away from the mountain without standing on its summit.
 Despite learning some valuable life lessons, it was a very tough experience, especially considering that Steven tagged the summit.
 Even worse, Ben and I were left with a gnarly bushwhack down the Bush River at the end of it all thanks to a raging creek that Steven barely made it across.